Get Your Medical Alert System for FREE, Just Pay For Monthly Service

 Medicaid or Medicare Free Medical Alert System

 Maryland’s Department of Aging coordinates with 19 local Area Agencies on Aging (AAA) to provide services and programs to its seniors.
-To see what services are available in your area, find your county below and call the phone number for more information and to see if you can qualify for a free medical alert system.
+To see which services are available in your area, find your county below and call the phone number for more information to see if you can qualify for a free medical alert system.

 South Carolina has nine Medicaid waiver programs through the South Carolina Department of Health and Human Services (SCDHHS).
 Three state agencies are responsible for operating the waivers.
 Call the South Carolina Healthcare Connection Coordinators at 1-800-578-8750 for details.
 The following Medicaid Waiver programs will pay for Personal Emergency Response Systems (PERS):